 - Completion of the University requirement in oral communication.

-- Conduct an interview with Department of Teacher Education faculty while enrolled in EDUC 3311.
+- Conduct an interview with Department of Curriculum, Instruction, and Learning Sciences faculty while enrolled in EDUC 3311.

 - Completion of EDUC 3311 with a grade of “C” or better.